Superfood or pond scum? In this review you’ll hear about all the health benefits from spirulina and possible side effects you need to know.

 Since they cannot metabolize the algae properly, people with this rare metabolic disease have to avoid them (Mukhopadhyay 201534).

-Health Benefits From Spirulina Drown Out Side Effects
+Spirulina Benefits Drown Out Side Effects

 The bottom line is that the health benefits of spirulina are outstanding.
 Now that we know that health authorities generally consider spirulina to be safe and side effects are rare.